FAQ

 1. Right click over the form and select Properties.

-2. Change the default name "Untitled" to "My Form" - click on "Title" enter "My Form" in the edit box and click Apply.
+on "Title" enter "My Form" in the edit box and click Apply.

 3. Close the Properties dialog.